chuanconggao/extratools/docs/functions/strtools.md

     The delimiter is the most frequent non-text substring, by the number of longest non-text substrings containing it.

 !!! tip
-    The behavior of here is designed to be similar to [`str.split`](https://docs.python.org/3/library/stdtypes.html#str.split).
+    The behavior here is designed to be similar to [`str.split`](https://docs.python.org/3/library/stdtypes.html#str.split).

 ``` python
 smartsplit("abcde")